 elephant match 1: C & F; elephant match 2: H & F, G & I

-Matching puzzles from Nature’s Giants magazine, courtesy of Wild Nature Institute.
+Matching puzzles by M. Strauss, from Nature’s Giants magazine, courtesy of Wild Nature Institute.